-I requested the sign-in Sheets 295 of 379 for all Public meetings.
+for all Public meetings.
 The would be from Feb.
-3, 2005 until March 2007 This is all I recieved, These are Several meeting that took place yet no Signin Sheets where provided.
-The Sign in Sheets That where provided only have a few names.
-I Signed in at each meeting + Checked the box for Speaking.
-Yot the Sign in Sheets only Show my name a couple Sign in FRC Stats will not let you Speak of time.
-TRC Stats will not let you speak anless you sign en -
+3, 2005 until March 2007 This is all I recieved, There are Several meeting that took place yet no Signin Sheets where provided, Sheets where provided, P-1084-019 The Sign in Sheets Hat when provided only have a few names.
+I Signed in at each meeting + Charled the box for Speaking.
+For the Sign in Sheets only Show my name a couple of the Sign in Sheets only Show my name a couple of time.
+TRC State will not let you Speak and time.
+TRC State will not let you speak